Gradient-descent hardware-aware training and deployment for mixed-signal Neuromorphic processors: Methods

 When the first noise pattern is presented to the network, neuron~0 (channel~0) exhibits high firing activity (164~Hz), while neuron~1 (channel~1) shows significantly lower activity (24~Hz), resulting in an FRR of 6.83.
 On the other hand, when the second noise pattern is presented, neuron~1 (channel~1) fires almost constantly (122~Hz), while neuron~0 (channel~0) remains quiet as intended (10~Hz), resulting in an FRR of 12.2.
 The clear distinction between the higher and lower firing rates demonstrates that the network is capable of distinguishing between the two input patterns.

 To evaluate the network's recognition capabilities on unseen data, we used a test set of random noise samples to demonstrate that the network only recognizes the training patterns.
 We generated 1000 frozen noise input patterns with the same mean frequency and length as the target patterns used in training.
 The FRRs between the decision neurons were recorded to quantify the ability of the network to reject un-trained input patterns.
 We expect the network to respond with FRRs close to one, indicating the input patterns are not similar to either class~0 or class~1.
-Fig.~\ref{fig:response_2} shows the network's repsonse to a random sample.

-The FRR in Fig.~\ref{fig:response_2} is close to 1.
-The distribution of FRR values under 1000 random noise samples is shown in Fig.~\ref{fig:fig_ratio}.
+Fig.~\ref{fig:trained_net_response}b shows the network's repsonse to a random sample, with an FRR close to 1.
+The distribution of FRR values under 1000 random noise samples is shown in Fig.~\ref{fig:trained_net_response}c.

 During the 500~ms test runs, both the first and second neurons remain active, firing at similar rates.
 Based on these observations, it can be concluded that the network responds strongly only to the trained target inputs, and rejects the non-trained noise inputs.